vasilakisfil/Introspected-REST/README.md

 Currently media types act as a big monolith that clients need to understand beforehand through human involvement.
 We believe that Media Types should be broken in smaller reusable media types, MicroTypes, each describing very carefully a specific functionality of a modern API.
-The reasoning is that, in our experience, we have seen that different APIs and API specs define the same functionalities in different ways.
+The reasoning is that, in our experience, we have seen that different APIs and API specs define the same functionalities in similar
+(but not identical) ways.
 Client and server should still do the regular negotiation flow even for those sub-media-types, and thus parametrizing the communication in their needs, down to the semantics level.